Cabecera_GeoIntern

 Field skills with Dr Richard Brown, Durham University, researching explosive deposits in the South of Tenerife for publication.
 Contributing towards VolcanoStories’ Volcanic Readiness project.

-Building Volcanic Resilience: Research project in collaboration with the National Geographic Insititute of Spain and local experts.
-Contributing towards VolcanoStories’ Volcanic Readiness project.
+Building Volcanic Resilience: Research project in collaboration with CSIC, Lancaster University, and with the support of Dr Janine Krippner.
+Contributing towards VolcanoStories’ Volcanic Readiness project and CSIC research.

 D: Sustainable Tourism in Tenerife

 Research Project on the practices and impacts of unsustainable and sustainable tourism in Tenerife.
-Contributing towards VolcanoStories’ Sustainable tourism project.
+Contributing towards our forthcoming documentary “Plunder for profit” and VolcanoStories’ Sustainable tourism project.

 On successful graduation, we are here to advise, promote, support and act as referees for you long after your month with us in the Canary Islands ends.